rtkfan/image-clusters/README.md

 | -- |
 | Example Sweet Mini.
 I've sent hundreds of these.
 Don't judge me! |

+The actual clustering is based largely on [this article](https://towardsdatascience.com/how-to-cluster-images-based-on-visual-similarity-cd6e7209fe34).
+I'll run this with a variety of cluster counts, and see which one gives me the lowest k-means inertia.
+As separate instances of these images should be effectively identical, I expect the inertia to actually be 0 when I've identified the right number of clusters.

 I'll use this to identify individual images, and then upload a deduplicated set somewhere I can continue to send these!